 Texas Supreme Court halts execution of man in shaken baby case after lawmakers’ last-minute appeal

-• The Texas Supreme Court has halted the execution of Robert Roberson, who was to be the first person executed for shaken baby syndrome, due to a last-minute appeal by lawmakers.
+- The Texas Supreme Court has halted the execution of Robert Roberson, the first scheduled for a death related to shaken baby syndrome.

 Bias Distribution